LeGiangK62/GNN_FL_cf_mMIMO/README.md

 lr 5e-3 is currently the best => try 1e-2

-num_gnn_layer should be 2 or 3; 4 is bad
+num_gnn_layer should be 2 or 3; 4 is bad; 3 is current the best
-remove the sigmoid in the power MLP
+remove the sigmoid in the power MLP en 3 layers x 64

+1e-2 > 5e-1 => plateue

+bat_norm using is better